SAINT PAUL PART IX SAINT PAUL WRITES FROM MACEDONIA

 Following the conventions of the time, St Paul writes in the third person to reveal a remarkable spiritual privilege granted to him 14 years earlier.
 He had been taken up into Paradise – whether inside or outside his body he did not know.
 He does not dwell on this experience at length – but he is plainly aware of its likely effect on his readers.

 He quickly follows the account of this spiritual privilege by revealing the physical affliction sent to him –“ a messenger of Satan” he terms it.
 Three times he begged God that it might pass, but he received the reply “my grace is sufficient for thee, for strength is made perfect in weakness”.
 (2 Cor.12: 9) There has been much speculation over this “thorn in the flesh” over the centuries, but a careful examination of all St Paul’s writings seems to suggest a physical and debilitating illness, perhaps seriously affecting Paul’s appearance.

 He announces that he will visit the Corinthians again and begs them to abandon all the errors of the recent past so that he will not find it necessary to reprove them in person.

 He concludes wishing them the grace of Our Lord Jesus Christ, the love of God and the fellowship of the Holy Spirit.

 Like so many of St Paul’s writings, this letter shows signs of having been written in several stages, the last section possibly written in some haste and anxiety as its deliverer was soon to depart.
-This haste and perhaps Paul’s health on the day seen likely to account for the firmer tone of the final section.
+This haste and perhaps Paul’s health on the day seem likely to account for the firmer tone of the final section.
 We cannot know what the circumstances were.
-However we do gain a great insight into the truly heavy pressures the great Apostle laboured under and his constant burning dedication to Jesus Christ and to the salvation of mankind in Christ’s Name.
+However, we do gain a great insight into the truly heavy pressures the great Apostle laboured under and his constant burning dedication to Jesus Christ and to the salvation of mankind in Christ’s Name.

 Copyright This article first appeared in the February 2009 issue of FOUNDATION.